Sally Ann Freedman: Personal life

 Freedman was raised in Peabody, Massachusetts.
 Upon graduation from Peabody High School, she attended Merrimack College in North Andover, Massachusetts, majoring in sociology.
 She graduated magna cum laude and valedictorian and went on to pursue graduate studies in sociology for two years at The Catholic University of America in Washington, D.C.
 She then became a teacher and left behind her singing career.
 "I love music," she [told a reporter], "but when I turned to teaching I sort of found myself entering another stage of my life.
 Somehow, I didn't think that teaching and entertaining were compatible.
 By today's standards, I suppose that no one would think anything of the combination."

 Freedman taught at Peabody High School, Mount Wachusett Community College in Gardner, Massachusetts, and North Shore Community College in Beverly, Massachusetts.
 She served as research assistant to Charles F. Westoff, Ph.D., Princeton University, and Raymond H. Potvin, Ph.D., Catholic University, for College Women and Fertility Values (1967).
 In 1968, she married Eugene F. Connolly, who served for many years as Professor and Professor Emeritus at Northern Essex Community College in Haverhill, Massachusetts.
 They settled in Danvers, Massachusetts, where they raised their four children: a son and three daughters.
 After earning a master's degree in Guidance and Counseling from Salem State College in 1980, she worked at North Shore Technical High School in Middleton, Massachusetts for twenty-one years as a guidance counselor.
-She is past president of Northeast Counselors Association.
+She was president of Northeast Counselors Association.
 Since 1994, she has served as editor of the Counselor's Notebook, the monthly publication of the Massachusetts School Counselors Association.
 In 2011, she was recipient of a MASCA 50th Anniversary Tribute Award.

-After the death of her husband of thirty-seven years, Freedman found solace in creating a literary scrapbook of her husband's writings.
+After the death of her husband of 37 years, Freedman found solace in creating a literary scrapbook of her husband's writings.
 Her husband had written: "One of the peculiarities of death is that it can stop the breath, but it cannot still the voice of one we love."
 She captured that voice in her self-published book and helped to perpetuate his legacy.
 In the process, Freedman discovered a new creative outlet: writing.
 She continued to pen articles about health, education, and lifestyle issues, and she became a regular contributor to her community newspaper, The Danvers Herald.
-Her columns are now syndicated nationally through Senior Wire News Service.
-Online she writes for www.go60.us.
+Her columns were syndicated nationally through Senior Wire News Service.
 Her books include: